thorlindberg/thesis/dissertation/5-2 vocabulary-distributed.md

 {"cite":"tarkoma2012publish"} illustrates the structural components of a pub/sub system as seen in figure {"ref":"pubsubsystem"}, as well as how the participants interact through events and notifications.
 Publishers and subscribers are referred to as the "main entities", and publishers are the starting point for the chain of events in the system.
 As a situation occurs, referred to as an "event", the publisher detects it and publishes a notification to the service, also referred to as the "event message".
 Events denote "discrete" measurable changes in the "state" of a situation.
 The pub/sub service handles the communication infrastructure, and subscribers must express interest in a publisher before an event.

-{"fig":"pubsubsystem","url":"figures/pubsubsystem.png","caption":"Components of a \"publish-subscribe\" system.","width":"100%"}
+{"fig":"pubsubsystem","url":"figures/pubsubsystem.png","caption":"Components of a \"publish-subscribe\" system."}

 The nature of this relationship between publishers and subscribers introduces coordination challenges, as publishers and subscribers must agree on event expectations before a situation occurs.
 The pub/sub system does not take responsibility for these challenges, as it can only set expectations but not solve conflicts.
 The system is only responsible for delivering the communicated event between publishers and their subscribers.